 Figure 81.
-Canteen Quotes

-Item Name Quantity Price
+Canteen Quotes Item Name Quantity Price

 Milk Cooler 1 \$2,768.42

 Hot Food Serving Counter/Table 1 \$1,961.41

 Work Table 3 \$840.78

 Three Compartment Sink 1 \$797.69

 Dishwasher 1 \$14,778.61

 Soiled Dishtable 1 \$2,105.21

 Clean Dishtable 1 \$1,003.47

 Hand Sink 1 \$105.84

 Icemaker 1 \$4,423.04

 Dishwasher Rack 2 \$26.50

 Wire Shelving 20 \$1,373.60

 Reach-In Freezer 1 \$2,083.22

 Reach-In Refrigerator 1 \$2,044.31

 Convection Oven 1 \$10,363.53

 Total \$44,675.63

-Rating Expectations □Meets A response is only required if the school plans to offer food services at the school.
-A complete response must Identify a plan for establishing food services at the school, including specific action steps, timelines responsible parties, and associated costs that address the following: Identifying equipment purchase or contracting needs □Approaches Identifying hiring and/or contracting needs Hiring or contracting Establishing training and inspection process needs Identifying and completing relevant program application and reporting requirements; Identify all federal and state food service programs the school plans to participate in; □Does Not Meet If providing or planning to offer a PreK or Early Childhood program, provide a plan for food service; Identify how the school will fund the food service plan costs prior to receivir any applicable reimbursements; and Identify all, but at least one, specific entities or organizations that have been identified as potential partners or vendors for these services and describe al steps that have been taken to create a relationship, establish a relationship, or develop a partnership to provide these services.
-ENTER INDEPENDEN T REVIEW TEAM COMMETS HERE: ]
+Rating Expectations ✓ Approaches A response is only required if the school plans to offer food services at the school.
+A complete response must Identify a plan for establishing food services at the school, including specific action steps, timelines responsible parties, and associated costs that address the following: Identifying equipment purchase or contracting needs Identifying hiring and/or contracting needs Identifying or contracting Establishing training and inspection process needs Identify all federal and state food service programs the school plans to participate in; Identify no offer a PreK or Early Childhood program, provide a plan for food service; Identify how the school will fund the food service plan costs prior to receiving any applicable reimbursements; and Identify all, but at least one, specific entities or organizations that have been identified as potential partners or vendors for these services and describe all steps that have been taken to create a relationship, establish a relationship, or develop a partnership to provide these services.
+RioGAFA approaches criteria for providing a plan to offer food services to students.
+The applicant states, "that the cost of food service equipment will be \$44,675, but there is nothing budgeted for this in fund 21000.
+Additionally, the applicant states, "prior to reimbursement, RioGAFA has built in the budget financial support to cover costs for students."
+Neither of these costs could be identified in the budget template.
+However, the budget area for food services in fund 11000 is not included in the budget template.
+Additionally, the applicant budgeted 100% of the food cost in fund 21000 but experience states that not all food costs will be reimbursed through fund 21000.
+Again, the budget area for food services in fund 11000 is not included in the budget template.